DanielMoraDC/pytorch-cloud-training-ai-acgan/README.md

 1. Send training job.
 1. Visualize training using Tensorboard.

+Be aware that all buckets and jobs will be created in the default configured project for Google Cloud client.

 ### Prepare Google Cloud Buckets

-we need to create a couple of buckets (make sure they are in the same zone):
+We need to create a couple of buckets (make sure they are in the same zone):

 - First bucket will collect the outputs of the training process.